 Research clearly demonstrates that NTD control can improve maternal and child health, increase worker productivity and increase school attendance.
 Harvard University economist, Dr. Michael Kremer, has shown that treating intestinal worm infections is the single most cost-effective way to boost school attendance.
 According to Dr. Kremer, deworming children can reduce school absenteeism by up to 25 percent.
 A recent re-analysis of the data corrected some errors which did not significantly change the main conclusions.

 NTDs have a negative impact on children’s cognitive and physical development.
 The typical side effects of moderate to heavy NTD infection – including anemia, fever and stomach pain – can make children too sick to walk to school and make it difficult for them to concentrate and complete complex tasks if they do attend.
 Chronic infections can eventually cause huge swelling of the limbs, blindness and other disabilities that can also prevent children from attending school and learning.

 Because children are so vulnerable to the effects of NTDs, school systems offer a unique and effective way to provide treatment to children who are infected or at risk of infection.
 Many schools have successfully used deworming to improve the health of their students.
-For instance, in 2011 the Global Network worked in collaboration with Deworm the World to implement a school-based deworming program in India in the state of Bihar.
+For instance, in 2011 the Global Network supported Deworm the World's effort to implement a school-based deworming program in India in the state of Bihar.
 The program successfully provided deworming treatment for 17 million school-age children in over 67,000 schools in one of the largest school-based programs ever conducted.

 - Worms at Work: Long-run Impacts of Child Health Gains

 - Soil-transmitted helminthiasis: a critical but neglected factor influencing school participation of Aboriginal children in rural Malaysia

 - Happy without Worms in Honduras (video)